onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 You might not agree with X - it is impossible to convey everything and convince everyone of everything in 60 minutes, but rest assured - you would be convinced of everything by the end of the journey in this channel
 Month by month we will co-create the next world religion

 What if we started pattern matching our best ideas together?
 How do we optimally let ideas have sex?
-How do we create the large idea collider?
+How do we create the large idea collider? - make a gesture with your hands

-You need a theory of progress and a causality map in order to implement the comparison operator In computer science if you want to sort you need a comparison operator
+You need a theory of progress and a causality map in order to implement the comparison operator In computer science if you want to sort you need a comparison operator understasnding is deeply related with causality

 The older the problem - the older the solution.
 Multicellular Cooperation, coherence, consciousness, prediction/anticipation & modelling the world